-Naoki Kobayashi, Dean of the Graduate School of Literature and Human Sciences
+Haruo Soeda, Dean of the Graduate School and Faculty of Literature and Human Sciences

-Welcome to the website of the Graduate School of Literature and Human Sciences, Osaka City University!
+Welcome to the website of the Graduate School and Faculty of Literature and Human Sciences at Osaka City University.